d-horner/transcribe-cloud-fuction/README.md

 This function was written with the purpose of using a time based Google App Script trigger to query unread emails with mp3/wav attachments, extract *UK* phone numbers (other countries and formats would require modification of the regex in `get_phone_number()`), get the transcript and email the content within the same Google Group thread.

+Audio files are transcribed synchronously via the Speech-To-Text API, thus they are limited to 60 seconds of audio.
+Audio is trimmed for files exceeding 60 seconds due to the intended use case.
+Refer to [https://cloud.google.com/speech-to-text/docs/async-recognize](https://cloud.google.com/speech-to-text/docs/async-recognize) for transcription of longer files.

 Mailgun is hardcoded within the script, although any transactional ESP could be substituted.